reflex-dev/reflex-web/docs/getting-started/basics.md

 # You will learn how to:
 * Create and nest components
 * Customize and style components
-* Distinguishes between compile-time and runtime
+* Distinguish between compile-time and runtime
 * Display data that changes over time
 * Respond to events and update the screen
 * Render conditions and lists